pavkids84-dev/cloud-infrastructure-labs/linux/shell-script/README.md

 Variables created in the child shell do not modify the parent shell.

-Using `source` changes the behavior:
+Using `source` changes the behavior.

 ```text
 Current Shell